 Besides the two gravies I mentioned above, this seitan turkey roast goes well with a lot of things.

-Definitely serve some soup like this Butternut Squash Carrot Ginger Soup on the side, or a salad like this Pomegranate Salad or Delicata Squash Salad that features air fryer squash (oven option provided).
+Definitely serve some soup like this Butternut Squash Carrot Ginger Soup or Pumpkin and Sweet Potato Soup on the side, a rice side like Pumpkin Risotto or a salad like this Pomegranate Salad or Delicata Squash Salad that features air fryer squash (oven option provided).